hashicorp/terraform-website/content/source/docs/cloud/run/cli.html.md

 If you use a combined repository and [specify a working directory on workspaces](../workspaces/settings.html#terraform-working-directory), you can run Terraform from either the real working directory or from the root of the combined configuration directory.
 In both cases, Terraform will upload the entire combined configuration directory.

+## Excluding Files from Upload

+-> **Version note:** `.terraformignore` support was added in Terraform 0.12.11.

+CLI-driven runs upload an archive of your configuration directory to Terraform Cloud.
+If the directory contains files you want to exclude from upload, you can do so by defining a [`.terraformignore` file in your configuration directory][remote].

 ## Remote Speculative Plans

 To run a [speculative plan][] on your configuration, use the `terraform plan` command.
 The plan will run in Terraform Cloud, and the logs will stream back to the command line along with a URL to view the plan in the Terraform Cloud UI.